ajaydhakal1/ajaydhakal1/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&weight=900&size=38&pause=1000&color=D67BFF&width=700&lines=Hi+there%2C+I'm+Ajay+Dhakal!+%F0%9F%91%8B)](https://git.io/typing-svg)

 I'm a tech enthusiast from Pokhara, Nepal, with a strong interest in web development.
 I started coding early, learning how different technologies work together and how to customize them.
-My goal is to become a full-stack developer and build web applications that create a real impact.
+My goal is to build web applications that create a real impact.

-I also share my thoughts and insights on programming and technology through blogs on my [website](https://ajaydhakal.com/blog)
+I also share my thoughts and insights on programming and technology through blogs on my [website](https://ajaydhakal.com/blogs)

 A passionate computer science enthusiast, I have a deep love for technology and innovation. 🚀